 The short answer is that you must seek help from a Court to enforce the FD.
-In very limited circumstances, the OOR will seek to enforce its own orders, and will only undertake enforcement actions in court at its discretion.

 Either party to an appeal to the OOR may appeal the OORs Final Determination within 30 days from when the FD is mailed.
 This appeal is either filed with the Commonwealth Court or the applicable County Court of Common Pleas.

 If the OOR ordered records to be provided to the requester and the agency files an appeal, the documents may not be released until the court makes a decision in the appeal.
 That proceeding can take time, depending on its complexity and the workload of the court.
 The OOR may, but is not obligated to, participate in appeals of its FDs.

 If the agency does not appeal the OORs FD, the OORs FD becomes enforceable on the 31st day after the FD is mailed.
 As of this date, if the agency has not provided the documents, the requester or the OOR may seek to enforce the order with a Court.